What is a Three Statement Model?

 Properly drafted financial statements serve as a rectification and correction mechanism for the business.
 The management has a ready report of its operations, thus enabling it to spring into corrective action as soon as required.

-All countries have mandatory regulations in place with regards to maintenance of books of accounts. they are statutorily required to be maintained and audited to comply with regulatory and taxation requirements.
-Moreover, it is essential to present financial statements to financial institutions and banks for obtaining credit.
+All countries have mandatory regulations in place regarding the maintenance of books of accounts.
+They are statutorily required to be maintained and audited to comply with regulatory and taxation requirements.
+Moreover, it is essential to present financial statements to financial institutions and banks to obtain credit.
 Proper upkeep of books of accounts is, therefore, indispensable.

 Income Statement & Balance Sheet Model / Format

-Take a look at the following practical example to gain an understanding of the financial statements.
+Take a look at the following practical example to understand the financial statements.